alberdilab/Podarcis_adaptation/README.md

 ## 3. Data analysis

-Samples from the four transects were analysed together and the code used can be found in the Rmd files stored in the root directory of this repository, while the bookdown-rendered webbook is available at:
+Samples from both species were analysed together and the code used can be found in the Rmd files stored in the root directory of this repository, while the bookdown-rendered webbook is available at:

 [alberdilab.github.io/Podarcis_adaptation](https://alberdilab.github.io/Podarcis_adaptation)